Skip to main content

 What are the most common reasons Costa Rica digital nomad visa applications get rejected?

-The top rejection reasons are: (1) insufficient or inconsistent income documentation — one dip below the threshold across 3-12 months can trigger rejection; (2) health insurance that does not meet Costa Rica's specific coverage requirements; (3) incomplete apostille/legalization of foreign documents, especially criminal record certificates; (4) attempting to convert a tourist visa from inside Costa Rica when the rules require applying from abroad.
-Specific to Costa Rica: The 2-year maximum is capped — there is no renewal beyond year 2 and no path to permanent residency through this visa
+The usual pattern: (1) shaky income documentation — a single month below the threshold in your 3-12 month window can do it; (2) health insurance that does not meet Costa Rica's specific coverage rules; (3) incomplete apostille or legalization of foreign documents, especially the criminal record certificate; (4) trying to switch from a tourist stamp inside Costa Rica when the rules say you must apply from outside.
+One more thing specific to Costa Rica: The two-year maximum is hard — no renewal past year two, and this visa does not open a path to permanent residency

 Sources & verification

-This guide was compiled from the official Costa Rica government immigration authority and verified on April 10, 2026.
-Because visa rules change frequently, always confirm the current requirements directly with the official source before you book flights or submit documents.
+This guide was compiled from the official Costa Rica immigration authority and last verified on April 10, 2026.
+Visa rules shift often, so check the current requirements on the official source before you book flights or file paperwork.

 AffordWhere does not provide legal or tax advice.
-This guide is educational and should be paired with consultation from a qualified Costa Rica immigration lawyer and cross-border tax advisor before you apply.
+Treat this guide as a starting point.
+Pair it with a proper conversation with a Costa Rica immigration lawyer and a cross-border tax advisor before you apply.

-See what your salary actually buys in Costa Rica
+See what your salary really buys in Costa Rica